 Any photo that is captured with or imported into any of the Lightroom CC apps (Mac, Win, iOS, or Android) are uploaded at full resolution to the cloud.
 This is the beauty of the Lightroom CC ecosystem which means all your photos are stored in the cloud and accessible from any device.

 Any photo that is synced to Lightroom CC from a Lightroom Classic catalog is only uploaded to the cloud as a smart preview (basically a compressed DNG version of the original resized to 2560 pixels on the long side).
-To the best of my knowledge, though I have heard conflicting answers, smart previews synced from Classic DO count against your Creative Cloud storage.
-If anyone knows the definitive answer to that I’d love to hear it, but from my testing it appears that they (currently) do count against, but due to them being compressed and resized smaller they don’t take up as much space.
-I have about 3,000 photos synced as smart previews from Classic and 5 GB of my storage space is being used by them.
+Because smart previews are used, photos synced from Lightroom Classic to Lightroom CC do NOT count against your Creative Cloud storage (check out my follow up post).

 So a typical workflow for me is to capture photos in the (very awesome) camera module within Lightroom CC on my phone while out and about.
 Those photos are eventually uploaded at full resolution to the cloud, and when I open my Classic catalog they are downloaded at full resolution to my laptop where they join all my other photos in permanent storage.
 Works great.
 Occasionally I also import photos from my DSLR into Lightroom CC using the camera connection kit while traveling, and those follow the same path as the photos captured in the camera module.
 That also works great.
 All of the full resolution photos uploaded to the cloud this way count against my Creative Cloud storage.
 Left unchecked I would rapidly hit my storage limit of 100GB.